torbennehmer/hacs-e3dc/README.md

 battery when electricity is cheap even if you have no solar power available, for example in windy winter nights/days.

-Keep conversion losses and battery wear in your mind as well, you'll probably need at least a 40-50% difference in costs to make it worth if you actually charge from the grid.

-Be aware, that calls to this operation seem to be limited, however, this is not documented.
-Additionally, there may be local laws that regulate if you may charge a larger battery from the grid.
+**Read the following before using this functionality on your own risk:**

+- Calls to this operation are rate-limited, your E3DC probaby will not accept more than one call every few hours.
+One unit reported to me had a wait time of two hours, apparently.
+The website mentions that this operation can only be called once a day and limits the charge amount to 3 kWh.
+This, again, is unconfirmed, so your milage may vary.
+- Important from a monetary point of view: You will have losses from two AC/DC conversions (load and unload), as opposed to one when charging from the PV.
+  A single conversion will probably cost you 10-15% in stored power.
+So, charging 10 kWh from the Grid will approximate only 7-8 kWh when using it.
+  Also, the wear on the battery should be considered.
+Following that, you'll want significant savings, not just a few cents.
+- Check if your local laws and regulations do allow you to charge your battery from the grid for consuming power later in the first place.
+- Check the impact on any warranty from E3DC you may have.

-Use this feature at your own risk and discretion.
+To stress this once more: Use this feature at your own risk.

 ## Upstream source